 Use the drop-down menu to select the Test TLV type, if relevant.
-Fields for specifying the length and value will then appear.
+Length and Value fields will then appear.

 Only available if the Test TLV type has been selected.
 Allows you to specify the length of the TLV.

 Only available if the Test TLV type has been selected.
 Use the drop-down menu to select the value of the TLV.